jedypod/open-display-transform/look/README.md

   Very simple chromaticity-preserving scene-linear grade operator: `offset -> pivoted contrast -> exposure`
   ![LinearGrade UI](docs/img/ui/LinearGrade_ResolveUI.png)
 - **NotoriousSix_HueShift** : [Nuke](tools/nuke/NotoriousSix_HueShift.nk) | [Resolve](tools/resolve/NotoriousSix_HueShift.dctl)
   Hue shift tool.
 Allows smooth shifts of hue per hue angle, for each of the primary and secondary colors: RGB, CMY.
 With an additional hue shift for a custom angle and width.
 Preset is for orange.
+This DCTL depends on [libDTColorMath.h](/OpenDRT/resolve/libDTColorMath.h), please have it installed for this tool to work.
   ![HueShift UI](docs/img/ui/NotoriousSix_HueShift_ResolveUI.png)

 ## Look Presets